peterkuma/comble-mip-icon-les/README.md

 submitted to COMBLE MIP.
 They are the same as the corresponding `dephy.nc` files under `runs`, except that they also contain modified metadata set with `bin/set_dephy_meta`.
-The current version of `bin/postproc_steps/dephy` now sets the metadata correctly and `bin/set_dephy_meta` does not need to be applied.
-The files under `submission` have been commited to the [COMBLE MIP GitHub repository](https://github.com/ARM-Development/comble-mip/).
+The current version of `bin/postproc_steps/dephy` now sets the metadata correctly, and `bin/set_dephy_meta` does not need to be applied.
+The files under `submission` have been committed to the [COMBLE MIP GitHub repository](https://github.com/ARM-Development/comble-mip/).

 ## TODO